Recodive/Discord-Module-Loader/README.md

 });
 ```

+You may export a function that returns the DiscordCommand instance.

 In the `DiscordCommand` class you have to pass an object with the following arguments:

 | Argument            | Description                                                                     | Required | Type                                                                                                                               |